 - Indoor gas and more: Stoves, ovens, dryers all create gas in the air with toxins.

 - Home furnishings: House-paint, carpet, furniture, upholstery, flooring, and building materials contain potential toxic fumes such like asbestos, lead and formaldehyde.

 Indoor Toxic Inhalation Dangers

-The lowest hanging fruit opportunity to improve your family’s health is your indoor air pollution.
+The lowest hanging fruit opportunity to improve our family’s health is indoor air pollution.

-Reducing this should be a focal point if you are embarking on creating a less toxic home environment for you and your family.
+Reducing this insidious, slow killer should be a focal point if you are embarking on creating a less toxic home environment.

 Short-Term Health Effects Of Air Pollution

 Indoor air pollution can make you experience these: